valentin-17/epf/README.md

 This repository contains the code for the bachelors thesis "Forecasting electricity prices in the German day-ahead market with machine learning algorithms".

-The project-structure largely follows the how-to found here: https://drivendata.github.io/cookiecutter-data-science/
+The project-structure largely follows the how-to from cookiecutter data science [[1]](/references/refs.md)

 ---